 The Future of Construction

 This is where prefab construction comes in.
 Companies like ourselves, offer prefabricated options that cut down the number of carpenters needed on-site and also reduces on-site labor time significantly.
-Here at Davis Timber Frame, we offer different types of structural prefabrication packages.
-We offer timber frame construction which is typically wrapped in Structural Insulated Panels (SIPS) and with this type of construction, a home goes up in a matter of 2-3 weeks.
+Here at Davis Timber Frame, we offer different structural prefabrication packages.
+We offer timber frame construction which is typically wrapped in Structural Insulated Panels (SIPS) and with this construction, a home goes up in a matter of 2-3 weeks.
 We also offer a 2x conventional panelized wall and roof system for those who want a more conventional look and the shell can be built in a matter of 2-3 weeks, too.
 We’ve had many builders approach us, especially over the past couple of years, looking for our prefab packages to help with their on-site labor shortage and it enables them to work on multiple projects.

-Not only can you use our prefab home packages be built faster, but they also reduce the on-site waste significantly.
-All our materials come precut and ready to be fit together like a puzzle.
+Not only can you use our prefab home packages to be built faster, but they also reduce the on-site waste significantly.
+All our materials come pre-cut and ready to be fit together like a puzzle.
 There is minimal cutting if any needed on site with our materials.
 The quality of our prefab building systems is also top of the line.
 For example, our 2x panelized wall and roof panels are very similar to stick framing, however, the panels are built in a controlled environment with precision in mind.
 We use CNC machinery to make precise cuts and the 2x components fit nicely.
 With our timber frames, we take pride in the quality and craftsmanship we provide.
-Timber framing is unique and produces a much tighter joinery when using CNC machinery.
+Timber framing is unique and produces much tighter joinery when using CNC machinery.